Pitching right down the middle: has Emmanuel Macron really got la Republique on the move?

 Less than a year later Emmanuel Macron is president of France.

-His newly-minted party La République En Marche! is the biggest political party in France, set to win a landslide in Sunday’s second round of parliamentary elections.
+His newly-minted party La République En Marche! is the biggest political party in France, won a landslide in yesterday’s second round of parliamentary elections.

-The latest polls predict “La REM” will take 75 percent to 80 percent of seats in the lower house of parliament.
+With nearly all votes counted Macron’s freshly formed party, alongside its MoDem allies, won more than 300 seats in the 577-seat National Assembly.

-By all accounts the French voters are about to deliver a substantial majority to a party just over a year old.
+However, the winning margin is lower than some expected, with turnout down from 2012.

 By embracing the politics of hope and calling out the far-right for what it is, a young centrist has captured the nation’s heart.